reggi/writing/2015-07-19-address-api.md

   >>> [update]
 ```

 Now all requests for "Office" will go to "Parents House".
-Note that webhooks aren't sent to every authorized app / site on delete and update.
-Webhooks would only be sent to apps / sites that have webhooks enabled and in which there is a buffer time for a specific product.
+Note that `webhooks` aren't sent to every authorized `Third-Party-App` (and `Site`) on delete and update.
+Webhooks would only be sent to `Third-Party-Apps` (and `Sites`) that have `webhooks` enabled and in which there is a `buffer time` for a specific product.